 Conclusion

-In total we have cycled 3412 km in 24 days, a bit more than last year.
-It was a lot more fun this time, mostly because the weather was good.
-It also was also an adventurous vacation.
+In total, we have cycled 3412 km in 24 days, a bit more than last year.
+It was a lot more fun this time, mainly because the weather was good.
+It also was an adventurous vacation.
 Especially with the 50 km long stretches of nothingness, all the wild camping, and climbing the Pico Veleta.
 It was nice we had enough time to visit Morocco.

 Spain

 I really enjoyed cycling in Spain.
 Maybe even better than France, although that is tough to beat.
-In Spain are many nice people, calm roads, and good weather.
-Compared to France the landscape is a bit less variable and the food less good.
-Spanish is not a difficult language, so it's easy to learn enough to make yourself understood.
+In Spain are many friendly people, quiet roads, and good weather.
+Compared to France, the landscape is a bit less variable and the food less good.
+Spanish is not a complex language, so it's easy to learn enough to make yourself understood.

 Pico Veleta